lorawoodford/api-training/README.md

 ## Authenticating with [secrets.py](../master/secrets.py)
-Note: You're only downloading secrets.py; secrets._pyc_ is created automatically and you do not need to download it.
+Note: You're only downloading [secrets.py](../master/secrets.py); secrets._pyc_ is created automatically and you do not need to download it.

-Several of these scripts used for interacting with the ArchivesSpace API call a separate secrets.py that should be in the following format:
+Several of our scripts used for interacting with the ArchivesSpace API call a separate secrets.py that should be in the following format:

 ```
 backendurl='YOURBACKENDURL'
 user='YOURUSER'
 password='YOURPASSWORD'
 ```
-Or, more explicitly:
+This example mimics an institution's instance of AS and a personal username:
 ```
 backendurl='archivesspace.fakelibrary.edu:8089'
 user='archivist21'